rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-python.md

   * (4) As usual we start by establishing the connection and declaring the queue.
   * (11) Next, we declare our fibonacci function.
+It assumes only valid positive integer input.
     (Don't expect this one to work for big numbers, it's probably the slowest recursive implementation possible).
   * (19) At this point we're ready to declare the `basic_consume` callback, the core of the RPC server.
 It's executed when the request is received.
 It does the work and sends the response back.